-I'm a Software Engineer based in Zurich.
+I'm Nicolas, Software Engineer based in Zurich.

 Automatic tag-based article suggestions for blogs and Astro websites